-What difference will the programme make to older people's lives?
+What difference will the Ageing Well Programme make to older people's lives?

 As we described earlier, "ageing well" means different things to different people.
-Excellent Ageing Lincolnshire have developed a scale of wellbeing and happiness to measure the impact of their own ageing well programme and there are many lessons that we can apply within Cheshire East from the work done in Lincolnshire.
+Excellent Ageing Lincolnshire have developed a scale of wellbeing and happiness

 Excellent Ageing Lincolnshire looked at the journey of a typical couple, "Mr and Mrs Smith" over the course of twenty years from retirement onwards, based on the experiences of a real local couple.